Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 4

 Sat Oct.
 6th.
 We feel very sorry for the picket

-- in the early hours when we see them departing
+- in the early am when we see them departing

-after being up (in) the frosty night watching for
+after being up in the frosty night watching for

 us.
-Remember on your xxxxx knees the men
+Remember on your xxxxx knees the men who

-who guard your slumbers. -Mels & I wish
+guard your slumbers. -Melv. & I wish

 we could make cocoa for them at 3am.
 Not so